sallyom/rhoai-ai-feature-sizing/ARCHITECTURE.md

 ## Overview

-RHOAI implements a production-ready architecture with **LlamaDeploy Python backend** and **@llamaindex/server TypeScript frontend**, designed for enterprise-grade multi-agent analysis workflows.
+RHOAI implements a containerized multi-agent system with **LlamaDeploy workflows**, **FastAPI upload service**, and **@llamaindex/server TypeScript UI**, designed for enterprise RFE analysis workflows.
+All services run in a single container for simplified deployment.

 ## Architecture Principles